Aquarium Red Slime Algae - Causes and Solutions

 If you have a saltwater aquarium, then you’re likely aware of an algae called Red Slime.
 It’s classified as a certain bacteria that’s also known as cyanobacteria, and it acts as a byproduct of photosynthesis.
 This algae most commonly occurs during the beginning processes of setting up your aquarium, so you’ll likely experience them if you’re new to the fishkeeping industry for saltwater aquariums.

 It can negatively impact the lives of the organisms and plants that you have in your saltwater tank, so you should remove the algae as soon as you recognize it.
 But it can be difficult to get rid of the algae if you’re not familiar with it.
 That’s why I’ve put together a guide that can help you identify algae that’s Red Slime, and I’ve even included some helpful information about how to remove the algae from your saltwater aquarium.
+Or, our best freshwater plants to entertain your fish.

 What is Red Slime Algae?